Eddie Murphy: Relationships and children

 Murphy exchanged vows with film producer Tracey Edmonds, former wife of Kenneth "Babyface" Edmonds, on January 1, 2008, in a private ceremony on an island off Bora Bora.
-On January 16, 2008, the couple released a statement describing the ceremony as a symbolic union: "After much consideration and discussion, we have jointly decided that we will forgo having a legal ceremony as it is not necessary to define our relationship further" and that they would remain friends instead of pursue a further romantic relationship.
+On January 16, 2008, the couple released a statement describing the ceremony as a symbolic union: "After much consideration and discussion, we have jointly decided that we will forgo having a legal ceremony as it is not necessary to define our relationship further" and that they would remain friends instead of pursuing a further romantic relationship.
 Murphy bought property on Long Island, New York, later that year.

 On May 3, 2016, Murphy had a daughter Izzy Oona by Australian model Paige Butcher, whom he had been dating since 2012.
-Murphy and Butcher are also parents of a son, Max Charles, born in November 30, 2018.
+Murphy and Butcher are also parents of a son, Max Charles, born on November 30, 2018.
 In September 2018 they became engaged to be married.
 Their son's middle name pays tribute to Murphy's late brother, Charlie, who died of leukemia in 2017.
 In July 2024, they married in a private ceremony in Anguilla.

 In May 2025, Murphy's son Eric married Jasmine Lawrence, daughter of fellow entertainer Martin Lawrence.

-Contrary to claims of Bill Cosby having a major influence on Murphy, it is acknowledged that Murphy has in fact long had a tense relationship with Cosby.
-In a 2019 episode of Comedians in Cars Getting Coffee, Murphy revealed to Jerry Seinfeld that he began having a tense relationship with Cosby after Cosby was highly negative towards him when the two met in 1981 and that his Cosby parodies which he began doing in the 1980s in fact reflected his real life animosity towards Cosby.